Rustin170506/tidb-analyze.slide/slides.md

 The lower and upper bounds of this bucket are both 1999.

-If we look at the previous bucket, we see it has a count of 9, with a lower bound of 1993.
+If we look at the next bucket, we see it has a count of 9, with a lower bound of 1993.

 Additionally, the repeats are 2, meaning there are two repeated values of the upper bound.

 We can use this repeated value to estimate the selectivity of the column for an equality condition.
 Is is kind of like a special TopN in the histogram.
+But it is only for the upper bound.

 -->